Special Bulletin: Synopsis

 Three days later, RBS broadcasts the aftermath of the detonation.
 Thanks to an earlier ordered evacuation, only 2,000 citizens perished in the detonation.
-However, thousands more have been left homeless and the surrounding area will be uninhabitable for decades to come.
-The film ends as the news station reports on other stories across the world.
+However, tens of thousands more have been left injured, traumatized or homeless, and the surrounding area will be uninhabitable for decades to come.
+The film ends as the news bulletin reports on other stories across the world.